 The Future Internet has emerged as a new initiative to pave a novel infrastructure linked to objects (things) of the real world to meet the changing global needs of business and society.
-It offers internet users a standardized, secure, efficient and trustable environment, which allows open and distributed access to global networks, services and information.
+It offers Internet users a standardized, secure, efficient and trustable environment, which allows open and distributed access to global networks, services and information.

 To be consistently adopted, the Future Internet will be enabled through standards-based notations for messaging, semantics, process and state (such as those RDF, OWL, SOAP, REST and WS-BPEL), enabling distributed systems and entities to be described in a scalable and flexible robust dynamic environment.
 Multi-tenancy will enable their remote access as Software as a Service (SaaS), by performing the integration into larger networks of communicating software (e.g., a mashup or a plug-in to a Cloud platform).
 Future Internet applications will have to support the interoperability between many diverse stakeholders by governing the convergence and life-cycle of Internet of Contents (IoC), Services (IoS), Things (IoT), and Networks (IoN).
-These applications should handle dynamic and continuous change: for example, in the provisioning of services, availability of things and contents, connectivity of networks, diversity of user devices etc. They should also bear in mind that the Future Internet should provide a better experience for the user journey, with personalized and context-aware contents, adapted to their preferences, and where users also play an active part in creating or sharing services.
+These applications should handle dynamic and continuous change: for example, in the provisioning of services, availability of things and contents, connectivity of networks, diversity of user devices, etc. They should also bear in mind that the Future Internet should provide a better experience for the user journey, with personalized and context-aware contents, adapted to their preferences, and where users also play an active part in creating or sharing services.

 The first edition of WAS4FI was held in conjunction with ServiceWave 2011, in Poznan, Poland, on October 28th 2011.
 Extended versions of accepted papers were published as invited chapter in the book Adaptive Web Services for Modular and Reusable Web Service Development, published by IGI Global.
 We had around 18 participants in the workshop venue.

 The third edition was held in conjunction with ESOCC 2013, in Málaga, Spain, on September 11th 2013.
-Papers were published by Springer CCIS, available in this link.
-We had around 25 participants in the workshop venue.
-In addition, a public call for papers open to all potential authors worldwide, and also including extended submissions of selected papers of the third edition of WAS4FI, a Special Issue of the Journal of Universal Computer Science (JUCS) on Adaptive Services for the Future Internet is under publication.
+Papers were published by Springer CCIS.
+We had around 25 participants in this workshop venue.
+Extended versions of selected papers of this WAS4FI edition were published in the Special Issue of the Journal of Universal Computer Science on "Adaptive Services for the Future Internet".

+In this fifth edition, WAS4FI again aims to bring together the community at ESOCC and addresses different aspects of adaptive Future Internet applications, emphasizing the importance of governing the convergence of contents, services, things and networks in order to achieve building platforms for efficiency, scalability, security and flexible adaptation.
+Also, WAS4FI 2015 comes with the intention of discussing about the real-time exploitation of the data exposed by the heterogeneous devices, by means of adaptive mechanisms to develop and interoperate services and applications using those data.
 In this workshop, we cover the foundations of the aforementioned technologies as well as new emerging proposals for their potential in Future Internet services.
 To promote collaboration, WAS4FI has a highly interactive format with short technical sessions complemented by discussions on Adaptive Services in the Future Internet Applications.